sypets/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 Flash Messages
 ==============

-There exists a generic system to show users that an action was performed successfully, or more importantly, failed.
+There exists a generic system to show **Backend** users that an action was performed successfully, or more importantly, failed.
 This system is known as "flash messages".
 The screenshot below shows the various severity levels of messages that can be emitted.